inayatkhosla/equitable-agriculture/README.md

         * `make build-lambda-package`
     - The last command will output a zip folder than can be uploaded to S3 for Lambda to read

-### Viz
+### Services
-Visualizations are demonstrated in VizDemo.ipynb
+Visualizations of market conditions are demonstrated in VizDemo.ipynb